mahidmiah/DFO-TSP/readme.md

-# Dispersive Flies Optimisaition (DFO) for solving the Travelling Salesman Problem (TSP)
+# Dispersive Flies Optimisation (DFO) for solving the Travelling Salesman Problem (TSP)
 ### Name: Mahid Miah - Student ID: 001063915

-In order to run the DFO algorithm on a TSP, please input the directory/location of the given TSP inside of the 'runAlgorithm' function as its parameter.
+In order to run the DFO algorithm on a TSP, please input the directory/location of the given TSP inside the 'runAlgorithm' function as its parameter.
 For example, to use the 'wi29' TSP dataset from the 'TSPS' directory you would do the following:

 ```python